 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 One of the most common things people say they miss on a keto diet is bananas.
-And while these are off limits even in small amounts, there’s a trick I like to use to re-create all the banana baked goods I used to love – banana bread, banana muffins, and now, keto banana pancakes.
+And while these are off limits even in small amounts, there’s a trick I like to use to re-create all the banana baked goods I used to love – banana bread, banana muffins, sugar-free banana pudding, and now, keto banana pancakes.

 Not only are the almond flour banana pancakes made with my healthy (and new!)
 Wholesome Yum Keto Pancake Mix and major banana flavor (but no actual bananas), but they won’t leave you hungry 10 minutes later like most high-sugar pancake meals.